 Causes of IBS

-The underlying cause of irritable bowel syndrome is still unknown, but certain factors have been found to ‘trigger’ attacks in susceptible individuals.
+The underlying cause of irritable bowel syndrome is likely to be explained by many different factors, unique to each individual.
+Certain factors have been found to ‘trigger’ attacks in susceptible individuals.
 These include:

-- Infection – an episode of gastroenteritis will often result in persistent bowel symptoms, long after the offending bacteria or virus has been eliminated.
-The cause of this is unknown, but may involve changes to nerve function in the bowel or changes in the normal bacterial population of the bowel.
-Up to 25 per cent of IBS may be due to this problem.
+- Infection – an episode of will often result in persistent bowel symptoms, long after the offending bacteria or virus has been eliminated.

-- Emotional stress – strong emotions, such as anxiety or stress, can affect the nerves of the bowel in susceptible people.
+- Emotional stress – strong emotions, such as or , can affect the nerves of the bowel in susceptible people.

-- Medication – certain types (such as antibiotics, antacids and painkillers) can lead to constipation or diarrhoea.
+- Medication – certain types (such as antibiotics, antacids and painkillers) can lead to or .

 Diagnosis of IBS

-If you suspect you have irritable bowel syndrome, it is important to seek medical advice to make sure your symptoms aren’t caused by any other illness, such as diverticulitis, inflammatory bowel disease or polyps.
-Coeliac disease (an immune intolerance to gluten, present in wheat and other grains) may produce many of the same symptoms as IBS.
+If you suspect you have irritable bowel syndrome, it is important to seek medical advice to make sure your symptoms aren’t caused by any other illness, such as diverticulitis, inflammatory bowel disease.
+Coeliac disease (an immune intolerance to gluten, present in wheat and other grains) may produce symptoms commonly seen in IBS.
 Lactose intolerance may produce bloating, cramps and diarrhoea.